Jaquior-qiao/Web-Scraping-by-Python/README.md

 # Web-Scraping-by-Python
-Learnning with Web Scraping by Python, which includes demo and technology
+Learning with Web Scraping by Python, which includes demo and technology

+Chapter 01 : learn to install environment of scraping and the easy web bas, which includes TCP, UDP and HTTP.